 Applying Concepts of Spreading Error to Panel Design

 The last fact to understand about spreading error is that it will always occur and there is no way to “remove” the error.
 The appropriate way to deal with spreading error is to design a panel around the known spreading error.
 Additionally, all antibodies and dyes should be titrated in order to minimize spreading error.
 The most valuable tool for panel design is the spread matrix provided by Cytek.
-Links to panel design tools and a slide deck further explaining these tools can be found on our spectral cytometry resources page.
+Links to panel design tools and a video tutorial can be found on our resources library (located under the Resources menu and in the module below).
 Based on all of the information on spreading error above, here are my recommendations for assigning fluorophores to markers:

 - Assign highly expressed markers to dim fluorophores and low expressed markers to bright fluorophores